 The person whose name appears on the registration doesn’t have to hold a remote pilot certificate, but the person flying the drone does have to have proof of registration in their possession while flying.

-There are a couple ways you could go about registration.
+There are a couple of ways you could go about registration.

-1.)
-This option is the fastest and cost $5 per drone
+1) This option is the fastest and costs $5 per drone

-2.)
-This option could take a 2-3 weeks to process, but the cost is still $5 per drone.
+2) This option could take 2-3 weeks to process, but the cost is still $5 per drone.
 You could do a paper registration and register the drone to the ‘company’ instead of an actual person.
-This option would eliminate the need to re-register the drone to a different person in the event the person changes positions or leave the company.
-You’ll need to complete the Aircraft Registration Application, AC Form 8050-1 and have a notarized affidavit verifying ownership.
-But in the long term this could be the better option.